 Isabel Zorn (TH Köln – University of Applied Sciences) (speaker´s essay)

 Closing Remarks –

 Snacks and Networking

 The symposium consists of four thematic blocks, each based around three impulses from interdisciplinary perspectives.
 Each impulse will be accompanied by a written comment in the run-up to the event.

 (first case study): What is the state of development?
 What observations can be made so far?
 What are public reactions in China?

 (further case studies): How do these systems work and what effects can be observed?

 What interplay of political, economic, technological, and other discourses promotes the acceptance and development of these scoring systems?
 Which scenarios are already emerging?
 What consequences do these quantifying social technologies imply for our image of humanity and society?

 Which (political) dimensions for processes of education will gain importance in the future?
 How can they help us to understand and evaluate our lives in such socio-technologically controlled environments, and to weigh these innovations against other social concepts and values, such as self-determination and freedom?

-The conference language is English.
-Participation in the conference is by registration; it is free of charge.
-The online registration is open, please apply here (Anmeldung/Bewerbung auf Deutsch hier).
-The conference is open for scholars and scientists from relevant disciplines, decision-makers in politics and education, and specialist and science journalists.
+The conference language was English.
+Participation in the conference was by registration; it is free of charge.
+The online registration is closed, thank you for your participation.
+The conference was open for scholars and scientists from relevant disciplines, decision-makers in politics and education, and specialist and science journalists.